zakwarren/zakwarren.github.io/blogs/cashlessCards.md

 vouchers to customers.
 Each voucher could have a different timescale, for example weekly or monthly, for when it's applied.

+## Stripe.js

+As a bonus challenge to myself, and to improve the overall utility of the system, I wanted to integrate stripe.js into the project.
+The idea was to enable customers to add money to their own accounts through verified credit or debit card payments.

+After swiping their card and seeing their account details, a new button appears that takes them to a new form.
+They can enter the amount of money they want to add to their account, then select the card payment button.
+This opens the stripe checkout modal that accepts card details, which it sends to stripe's own servers for processing.
+This meant I didn't have to worry about all the financial compliance rules and regulations.
+Stripe sends back a token to say payment was successful and Cashless Cards adds the amount to the customer's account.
+They can then use this straight away.

 ## Deployment

 Building the app was only half the story.
 I also wanted to figure